Graham Standish, PhD, MSW, MDiv, MA

-Graham has served as executive director of Samaritan since November 2011.
-In addition to overseeing Samaritan's fundraising, clergy and congregational services, administrative, and clinical operations, Graham presents workshops and provides spiritual direction/coaching to pastors.
+In addition to overseeing Samaritan's fundraising, clergy and congregational services, financial and clinical operations, Graham presents workshops and provides spiritual direction/coaching to pastors.
 Prior to coming to Samaritan, he served for 22 years as the pastor of Calvin Presbyterian Church in Zelienople, PA, where he tripled the size of the congregation and garnered national attention in several studies.
 One of these studies was done by by Diana Butler-Bass who included Calvin Church in her ground-breaking book, Christianity for the Rest of Us.

 Before his ministry at Calvin, Graham served as a therapist in a pastoral counseling agency, as a drug and alcohol therapist, an intern as a hospital chaplain, and as an associate pastor at a growing church in Murrysville, PA.
 Graham is an experienced teacher, retreat leader, spiritual director and has a background in individual, marital, and family therapy.
 Furthermore, he had served on Samaritan’s board of directors as well as on the editorial board of Presence, the journal of Spiritual Directors International.